 So the big factors in creating Weirdos.TV were:

-It's a synthesis of all my:
+It's a synthesis of my artistic:

 I've studied improvisation for the theatre, for music and for dance, and have attempted to combine the techniques and aesthetics I like best from each.